--It's their voice!
+- It's their voice!
 We can guess based on context.
 We might get it right, close, or be totally off base.
-When we propose language that does not match their internal thought, we're teaching them that the device isn't their voice.
+When we propose language that does not match their internal thought, we teach them that the device isn't their voice.
 We teach them that it's another task other people impose on them.

--When we use many communication prompts, we also teach our learners to be responders, not initiators.
+- When we use much communication prompts, we also teach our learners to be responders, not initiators.
 Everything we want for them in the long term requires that they initiate their thoughts.
 Our teaching needs to reflect that.

 Things to consider about prompts when teaching AAC:

 1. Sometimes, a perfect pause is all that's needed.
 Stop the action, look expectantly at the learner, and wait silently.